bcgov/NotifyBC/docs/docs/getting-started/installation.md

 1. deploying locally from source code
 2. deploying a Docker container
-3. deploying to OpenShift
+3. deploying to Kubernetes

 For small-scale production deployment or for evaluation, both source code and docker container will do.
 For large-scale production deployment that requires horizontal scalability, the recommendation is one of

-- deploying to OpenShift
+- deploying to Kubernetes
-- setting up a load balanced app cluster from source code build, backed by mongodb.
+- setting up a load balanced app cluster from source code build, backed by MongoDB.

 To setup a development environment in order to contribute to _NotifyBC_, installing from source code is preferred.